 How do I get there?

-- · Transportation to NRC can be arranged if necessary. - There is a train and bus service between Perth and Northam that residents can use
+- · Transportation to NRC can be arranged if necessary. - There is a train and bus service between Perth and Northam that residents can use later in their recovery.

 What is it like at the Recovery Centre?